©Maggie Ruley 2014

 These essentials are supplied: paper towels, water containers, drawing supplies, table top and standing easels if you want one.

-These classes meet on Thursdays in my own air conditioned, light and airy painting studio.
+Classes meet on Thursdays in my own air conditioned, light and airy painting studio.
 You won't fight the heat, the rain or the wind (wind is the worst), no-seeums, or mosquitos.

 Instead you'll focus on your art with other creatives who'll give you the support you deserve.